The Big Finish to Potty Training

 Ready, or Not?

-It would be great if a child was like a battery: when it was fully charged, a signal would appear.
-Or, in the child’s case, when he or she was ready to start using the toilet a little light would go on for all to see.
-However, signs of readiness are a little more subtle.
+The signs of potty training readiness can be rather subtle.
 That’s why the parent of the backsliding potty trainer needs to first reexamine the situation and be sure that the child isn’t being pushed or encouraged to potty train before he or she is ready.

-Some kids may not be able to articulate their preferences quite so clearly, but a good grounding in potty training readiness, which is available on the Pull-Ups® Web site, can be invaluable.
+Some kids may not be able to articulate their preferences quite so clearly, but a good grounding in potty training readiness, which is available in the Pull-Ups® Big Kid Beginnings section can be invaluable.

 In addition to age myths, parents need to avoid being caught up in the idea that potty training should be instantaneous.
 Some children may potty train in a day, but that’s certainly not the norm, Dr. Wasserman says.